waterderived/themoon/src/site/notes/the collaterals/procedures/percutaneous gastrostomy tube.md

 ---

 > [!info] definition
-> a type of [[percutaneous enteral tube placement\|enteric tube]] with internal tip in the lumen of the stomach used for feeding, medication administration, or venting
+> a type of [[the collaterals/procedures/enteral tube placement\|enteric tube]] with internal tip in the lumen of the stomach used for feeding, medication administration, or venting